-It is essential that a referral to The Children’s Hospital School and Medical Needs Outreach Service is part of an integrated support plan for a pupil which is underpinned by the work of all involved professionals, and which has clear goals or outcomes for a return to school or other provision.
+It is essential that a referral to The Children’s Hospital School is part of an integrated support plan for a pupil which is underpinned by the work of all involved professionals, and which has clear goals or outcomes for a return to school or other provision.

 Where referrals to The Children’s Hospital School are made other than by the pupil's own school, the Referrals Team will seek to gain a consensus of all involved agencies, including the school, regarding the planned programme and expected outcome.
 Acceptance of referrals is dependent upon the pupil's needs meeting the school's referral criteria.
 If the placement is not utilised, or is deemed inappropriate, the place will be closed.
 In this event, the referrers and home school will be notified.

 Pupils with physical medical problems which prevent school attendance:

 Teaching will normally be provided where the pupil's anticipated absence will be of 15 days duration or longer.
 The type and extent of provision made is at the discretion of the Referral Team.

 Pupils with mental health difficulties which prevent school attendance:

 Such pupils may include those presenting with eating disorders, anxiety and depression - possibly with actual, or threat of, self-harm, school refusal and obsessive behaviours.

 It is expected that referrals of pupils whose main presenting difficulty is psychiatric or mental health difficulty would be supported by: